astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 └── requirements.txt # For any Python packages
 ```

-These files will get built into the Airflow image you push to your local machine and to Astronomer Cloud.
+A few of these files are essential for deploying your Airflow image for the first time:

 ### Dockerfile